Voting Rules for Accurate Democracy Legislation Systems. fair-share rules Funding Projects.

 In economic terms, distributing a small amount of spending power increases the utility value purchased, and it distributes opportunities and incentives as well.
 In political terms, a more equitable distribution promotes legitimacy, compliance, and co-operation.
 The organization serves and appeals to more people.

-Fair, efficient funding rules can increase respect for co-operative and public funding.
-That may encourage people to shift some spending from small private items to larger shared goods.
+Voting rules for fair, efficient funding can increase trust and respect for co-operative and public funding.
+That may encourage people to shift some spending from private items to shared goods.
+It may reduce spending at the extremes of individual and central control.

 On the other hand, a tax rebate may be one of the items on the ballot.
 It would let reps vote to reduce taxes and services as easily as voting to fund a project.
 Voters can clearly see each rep's contribution to this private good and to the public goods.

-A majority that becomes a minority can still fund some priorities -- so their budgets rise and fall smoothly.
-Most reps help at least one project to win despite less than majority support, showing the majority are members of political minorities.
+A majority that becomes a minority can still fund some priorities — so their budgets rise and fall smoothly.
+Most voters help at least one project to win despite less than majority support, showing the majority are members of political minorities.

 A rep may discover interests shared with rivals who contribute to her favorite projects.
-That may lead to better understanding and further cooperation -- made easier by the assurance that FS lets no one dominate others.
+That may lead to better understanding and further cooperation — made easier by the assurance that fair shares let no one dominate others.

 A critic asked “Why would anyone want such a non-government?”
 One might respond "Is federalism a non-government?"
 It might seem so to dictators, but most people say federalism gives very effective governance.
-Like federalism, FS helps sub-groups fund their own projects.
-The sub-groups under federalism are pre-determined geographic areas; under FS they may be any big group, including ad hoc geographic areas.
+Like federalism, FSV helps sub-groups fund their own projects.
+The sub-groups under federalism are pre-determined geographic areas; under FSV they may be any big group, including ad hoc geographic areas.

-Say a state legislature has 100 reps and a FS quota of 20 -- meaning a project needs contributions from 20 reps to qualify as a public good.
+Say a state legislature has 100 reps and a FSV quota of 20 — meaning a project needs contributions from 20 reps to qualify as a public good.
 Twenty is a larger number of reps than unanimous support from 2 nine-person city councils.
 Twenty state reps may represent a larger population and geographic area than 20 city council reps.
-Thus, like federalism, FS is a tool for responsible and responsive government.
+Thus, like federalism, FSV is a tool for responsible and responsive government.

-Fair-share spending is unlikely to give minorities too much power.
+Fair-Share Voting is unlikely to give minorities too much power.
 All policies are enacted by majority rules.
 This means all agencies spend their money supporting majority policies.
-Finally, most FS funds will be spent by the majority.
+Finally, most FSV funds will be spent by the majority.

 Limited as it is, the right to spend some revenue is a major expansion in the concept of democracy, similar to earlier expansions in the right to vote and the right to representation.

 This is the last voting method in the series using the pairwise Condorcet rule and the Single Transferable Vote.
-We invite you to learn more about them in the pages that detail each voting situation.
-The next page down Project uses looks at potential and actual uses of fair-share spending in the U.S. Congress, a cooperatively- owned media outlet and a community- owned furniture company.
-The tools page offers free software to show the dynamics of fair-share spending.
+You may learn more about them in the pages that detail each voting situation.
+The next page down Project uses looks at potential and actual uses of Fair-Share Voting in the U.S. Congress, a cooperatively- owned media outlet and a community- owned furniture company.
+The voting tools page offers free software to show the dynamics of Fair-Share Voting.

-The next chapter shows how to give reps fair shares of power for setting agency budgets, making each rep responsible for her share of money and thus accountable to voters.
+The next chapter shows other ways to give reps fair shares of power for setting agency budgets, making each rep responsible for her share of money and thus accountable to voters.
 Budget setting

 Yes Sim Candidate 1YesSim Candidate 2 Yes